mxochicale-phd/thesis/chapter7/README.md

 ```
 With that in mind, we hypothesise that the differences in perception of
-velocities are related to the background of each person, for example,
+velocities are related to the background of each person,
-persons who have receive musical training in their infancy
+personality traits or even to some kind of movement experience
-are more aware of their body movement. %[add reference]
+(in music or sports) that make them more aware of their body
+movements.  %[add referenceS]
 ```
 Thu 20 Sep 06:54:11 BST 2018